alexisbellido/salt-django-stack/README.rst

 The first directory, /srv/salt, is the default used by Salt on Ubuntu.

+Set "hash_type" to sha256 in Salt Master config.

 Include zinibu in your top.sls (which may be in /srv/salt/top.sls) to setup a standard webhead (this is zinibu/init.sls including state files to setup the web stack).
 To setup other servers include individual state files, like this:

   base: